 Co-founder and coordinator of ByNets IRC network

-ByNets was the largest IRC network in Belarus which united many people from universities,
+ByNets was the largest IRC network in Belarus which united thousands of people from universities,

 dormitories, companies, and residential districts of Minsk.